-In the late 1700s, there was a major change in a lot of people’s perception of the world.
+In the late 1700s, there was a major change in many people’s perception of the world.
 It was the end of the Age of Enlightenment and the Start of the Industrial Age.
 Call it The Age Before Pop Culture.
-People were doing more than just just thinking what was possible, they started thinking about what was IMPOSSIBLE – flying…
+People were doing more than just thinking about what was possible; they started thinking about what was IMPOSSIBLE – flying…

-There was no electricity nor engines, so that narrowed the choice to balloons, and there were and still are two types of balloon travel – Hot Air and and gases like Hydrogen and Helium.
-The earliest flights were with Hot Air but they also experimented with Hydrogen (and later Helium) , the lightest gases.
-The negative side of floating with Hydrogen is that it is volatile and very flammable, and aviators mostly stopped using hydrogen with the Hindenburg Disaster in 1936, but other airships kept flying…
+No electricity nor engines narrowed the choice to balloons, and there were and still are two types of balloon travel – Hot Air and gases like Hydrogen and Helium.
+The earliest flights were with Hot Air but they also experimented with Hydrogen (and later Helium), the lightest gases.
+The negative side of floating with Hydrogen is that it is volatile and flammable.
+Aviators mostly stopped using hydrogen with the Hindenburg Disaster in 1936, but other airships kept flying…

 The Most Famous Airship in America is the Goodyear Blimp

 The Goodyear Blimps (3 of them right now) are filled with helium.
 Goodyear started with hot air balloons in 1910 and launched their first blimp in 1917.
 At that time, Cars were new, tires needed to be replaced- a lot, and the Goodyear Blimps were one of the most successful advertising campaigns for Brand Recognition.
 Goodyear has had over 20 different models through the years.